kopsha/hopeless-programming/README.md

 ### Terrible idea two

 This little stinker I found in a django project, with rest framework and all that jazz.
+But that's too mainstream for my dude, he prefers to serialize the values on his own terms.

 ```python
 def serialize_datetime(value, bigquery_compatibility=False):